-The connection of the Karish platform positions Israel as a natural gas power and will allow for increasing the export of natural gas to Egypt and Jordan, and from there on to additional countries in Europe that are in need of an additional source of natural gas following the global energy crisis.
-The export of natural gas serves as a political leverage and benefits Israel from a geopolitical standpoint, while reserving the amount of natural gas required for domestic consumption.
-This step also bears immense economic significance for the domestic energy sector and for the Israeli economy.
-Furthermore, this step, as many other steps promoted by the Ministry of Energy, assists Israel and countries such as Egypt and Jordan in reducing the use of polluting fuels such as coal and oil and dramatically reduces air pollution.
+The connection of the “Karish” natural gas production platform bolsters Israel as a significant supplier of natural gas, and will make it possible to increase the export of natural gas to Egypt and Jordan and from there to other countries in Europe that need an additional source of natural gas following the global energy crisis.
+The export of natural gas improves Israel’s position in the field and contributes to the country from a geopolitical point of view, while reserving the amount of natural gas needed for the consumption of the local market.
+This move also has enormous economic significance for the local energy sector and the Israeli economy.
+In addition, this step, like many other moves promoted by the Ministry of Energy, helps Israel and countries such as Egypt and Jordan to reduce the use of polluting fuels such as coal and oil, and dramatically lowers air pollution.

-It should be noted that the connection of the Karish natural gas platform is another product of the Natural Gas Framework, the interim period of which came to a successful conclusion last year.
-Further to the Framework, Israel will have three separate natural gas reservoirs that are connected to the domestic market by means of three separate and independent production systems, thereby securing the energetic independence of the Israeli market.
-This step also fulfills another condition on the path to discontinuing the operation of coal-fired units.
+It would be prudent to note that the construction of the “Karish” natural gas platform is another outcome of the natural gas plan, the interim period of which successfully concluded last year.
+Following the outline, Israel will have three separate natural gas reservoirs connected to the local market through three separate and independent production systems, which guarantees the Israeli economy energy independence.

 The FPSO “Karish” natural gas production platform is located about 80 km. west of the country’s shores and joins the “Tamar” and “Leviathan” platforms that are currently active and supply natural gas to the Israeli market.
 The operation of “Karish” will significantly bolster the surplus supply and energy security of the State of Israel, when, for the first time in history, natural gas will flow from three different and independent sources.
 The expected supply of natural gas from “Karish” has already helped to increase competition, when it allowed all customers to choose the supplier that suits them and of course led to a significant price drop in the market.